mamun2519/workshop/State Management Demystified/redme.md

 - A user interacts with the UI (e.g., clicking a button).
 - The event dispatches an action (like Redux dispatch).
 - The state updates and the changes flow back down to the UI.

+There are many popular unidirectional global state management solutions available, such as Redux and Zustand.
+Let’s see how they work in code with a simple user state.